What is Sustainable Architecture?

 Energy Efficient

-This can be achieved on a basic level by using adequate wall insulation, natural ventilation, and high-performing triple pane windows.
-Some other creative ways of reducing energy consumption include subterranean builds.
+This can be achieved on a basic level by using adequate wall insulation, natural ventilation, and high-performing triple-pane windows.
+Some other creative ways of increasing energy efficiency include subterranean builds.
 Partially or fully underground structures are naturally insulated by the earth’s soil.

 Water Conservation